LukeGuldberg/Independent-Research-Drone-SLAM/README.md

 cv::imshow("current_frame", current.image);
 ```

-The loop will run until you press esc.
+The loop will run until you press ESC.

 ```C++
 if (cv::waitKey(10) == 27) {break;}